uea-teaching/python-introduction/lectures/environments/env.md

 <!-- .slide: data-auto-animate -->
 ## Conda Environments

-Conda *environments* go beyond Python modules
+`conda` environments go beyond Python modules

 Note: Conda is a general-purpose package management system, designed to build and manage software of any type from any language.